The exact cause of hypothalamic tumors is not known. It is likely that they result from a combination of genetic and environmental factors.

 Exams and Tests

 Your health care provider may see signs of a hypothalamic tumor during a regular checkup.
-He or she will perform a brain and nervous system (neurological) exam, including tests of visual function.
-Blood tests for hormone imbalances may also be done.
+A brain and nervous system (neurological) exam, including tests of visual function, may be done.
+Blood tests for hormone imbalances may also be ordered.

 Special radiation treatments can be focused on the tumor.
 They can be as effective as surgery, with less risk to surrounding tissue.
 Brain swelling caused by a tumor may need to be treated with steroids.